esakemp/todo-app/README.md

 ## Development

 In case you want to develop the app you can use command `npm run dev` for starting `api`.
 This restarts the process after file changes.
+Client will hot-reload changes with normal `npm start` command.

 ## Tests